List of Digimon Adventure characters: Partner Digimon

-Tentomon is a ladybug Digimon and Izzy's partner.
+Tentomon is a insectoid ladybug Digimon and Izzy's partner.
 He speaks in a Kansai dialect.
 He has the ability to digivolve into insect-type forms with electric-based attacks.
 He is highly intelligent, curious, and polite.
 Although he admires and is fascinated by Izzy's curiosity, he cannot understand it and is baffled by Izzy preferring his laptop over socializing with his friends.
 Tentomon occasionally becomes annoyed when Izzy becomes sidetracked by his curiosity.